Korean Culture Guide

 Understanding Korean pop culture helps your language learning.
 Common phrases from dramas, fan culture, and entertainment vocabulary.

-- •대박 (daebak) = "amazing" — you'll hear this constantly
+- •대박 (daebak) = "amazing," and you'll hear this constantly

 - •오빠 (oppa) has different meanings depending on context